This section here provides an overview of the key concepts and terms used in Canton and DAML.

 DAR: A DAML archive which contains compiled DAML code that can be interpreted using a DAML interpreter.
 The name similarity to Java’s JAR is intentional, as is the actual implementation (as a zip-archive).
 The content of the DAR file are DALF packages (DAML ledger fragment packages).

-Ledger API: Every participant node exposes a Ledger API to his users.
+Ledger API: Every participant node exposes a Ledger API to their users.
 The users access and manipulate the ledger state from the perspective of a party.

 Composability: The ability of a participant to extend an existing system with new DAML applications or new topologies unilaterally without requiring cooperation from anyone except the directly involved participants who wish to be part of the new application functionality.
 There is no central authority in Canton.